Prince William County Animal Control

 If you are unable to keep your pet, please consider all other options first.
 Have you checked with anyone you know that may want the pet?
 Are there any rescue groups that are willing to take your pet?
 There are so many things you can try before bringing your pet to the Shelter.
 Bringing your pet to the Shelter should always be your last resort!

 There are various reasons we may not be able to adopt your pet out to another home.
-Some of these reasons include: People aggression, dog aggression, food aggression, poor health, and limited space.
+Some of these reasons include: People aggression, dog aggression, food aggression, and poor health.
 Please take into consideration that our Shelter has limited accessibility to veterinary care and does not turn a domestic animal away.* While we wish we could save every animal brought in, we simply cannot.

 Please read our release statement, below, so you are aware of our policies before you make the decision to bring us your pet.